 If many of the examples and different kinds of abusive behavior mentioned in today’s post sound all too familiar, or if you think there are patterns of abuse in your marriage, you may be wondering what you can do about it.
 Should you be hanging in there in the hopes that your husband will change, or are some patterns of behavior too deeply ingrained to ever be altered?

 Will the abuse get better?
 Or is it going to stay the same?
-Abuse is deeply rooted in belief systems and so we want to look at recovery rates and how to figure out if you might consider sticking things out or if there is no hope for your husband.
-Tune in to the next episode to hear us answer these questions!
+Abuse is deeply rooted in a person’s belief systems.
+In the next post we will take a look at recovery rates to determine how much hope there is for any abusive marriage.

 [i] Maureen Outlaw, ‘No One Type of Intimate Partner Abuse: Exploring Physical and Non-Physical Abuse Among Intimate Partners’, Journal of Family Violence, 24.4 (2009), 263–72 <https://doi.org/http://dx.doi.org/10.1007/s10896-009-9228-5>.